Satya1824/github-page/README.md

 # GitHub Repositories Viewer

 This project is a simple web application that allows users to enter a GitHub username, fetch the user's details and repositories from the GitHub API, and display the results along with pagination.
-The application is built using HTML, CSS, Bootstrap and JavaScript, and it utilizes the GitHub API to retrieve user information and repositories.
+The application is built using HTML, CSS and JavaScript, and it utilizes the GitHub API to retrieve user information and repositories.

 ## Prerequisites